BBQ Gas Regulator – Barbecue Gas Hose and Regulator

 The real culprit is typically the hose or gas regulator.

-Check Your BBQ
+Check Your Gas BBQ

 It should be clean, undamaged and if it has rubber O-rings, they also need to be undamaged.

-BBQ Gas Leak Test
+Gas BBQ Leak Test

-Leaks from these items are frequently the cause of BBQ gas fires.
+Leaks from these items are frequently the cause of gas BBQ fires.

 Valve Stem